iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 Roused by a [somehow stirring video](https://www.youtube.com/watch?v=VpZmIiIXuZ0)  of nothing but words and dots, I sat back and let the RDF wash over me. iOS 7 is coming, and it's going to be awesome!

 The keynote started as normal.
 Retail stores.
 Shipped a quintillion iPhones.
 Yawn.
-Craig Federighi started demoing 10.9 Mavericks, which was pretty interesting, but mainly consumer features.
+Craig Federighi started demoing 10.9 Mavericks, which was pretty interesting, but the keynote was mainly for demoing consumer features.
 I noted a few things that looked particularly interesting and started getting excited about the new APIs that would be coming in Mac OS X.

 Then, Phil Schiller came onstage.
-I've had a soft spot for Schiller ever since he pretended to be on a rollercoaster during a keynote demoing iChat video effects years ago, and I always mentally shout "PHIL!!!" when he comes onstage, but I don't really know why.
-Then, Macbook Airs.
-Zzz.
+I've had a soft spot for Schiller ever since he pretended to be on a roller coaster while demoing iChat video effects during a keynote years ago, and I always mentally shout "PHIL!!!" when he comes onstage, but I don't really know why.
+Phil started talking about minor bumps to Macbook Airs.
+Zzzzzz.

 Wait, what's this?
 Sneak peek of new Mac hardware?
 Finally, the new Mac Pro!
 Everyone cheers.
 I cheer.
 I feel a little bit sad that now the iMacs are powerful enough for everything I need I can't justify the expense of a Mac Pro any more, but I'm excited.
 "We're going to go a little over the top…" says Phil.